-Fight between stepfather and stepson leads to gunshot injury and arrest
+Fight between stepfather and stepson leads to shooting and arrest

 As investigators spoke with the wounded man and with other witnesses they put together an account of what happened.

 They learned that when Coats got to the home, he and at least two other men began punching Coats' stepfather.

-But, his stepfather grabbed a knife and used it to ward them off and eventually usher them out of the house.
+Police say the stepfather grabbed a knife and used it to ward them off and eventually usher them out of the house.

-As Coats' stepfather stood in the doorway of the home, Coats allegedly stood in the street, pulled out a handgun, and shot his stepfather, hitting him in the leg.
+As Coats' stepfather stood in the doorway of the home, Coats allegedly stood in the street and fired a handgun, hitting his stepfather in the leg.

 Investigators reviewed Coats' criminal background and found that he'd been convicted of illegal use of a weapon in 2017 and was not legally allowed to possess a handgun.

-Coats was apprehended on Thursday and booked into East Baton Rouge Parish Prison on charges of attempted second-degree murder, simple battery, and of being a felon in possession of a firearm.
+Coats was apprehended on Thursday and booked into the East Baton Rouge Parish Prison on charges of attempted second-degree murder, simple battery, and of being a felon in possession of a firearm.